joel-chu/anagram-example/doc/deepin-20.md

 # A few things about setting things up on Deepin 20.x (Debian 10)

 ## Node.js

 Basically, the method describe on nodejs.org are useless, because they rely on the `lsb_release` to show the version name of the system; that's for checking if they support that OS or not.

 In Deepin, when you run the `lsb_release` it just return `n/a`.
 Apparently that's useless.

 And here is how you can install the latest vesrion of node.js on your Deepin system.

+---

+First run as root.

 ```
 $ sudo su -
 ```

-Run yourself as root.
 Next add the PGP key;
 Otherwise when you run `apt update` will throw unable to confirm PGP key error.

 ```